Pathoschild/smapi-mod-dump/source/~JessebotX/README.md

 ## Licensing
 See [MIT License](https://github.com/JessebotX/StardewMods/blob/master/LICENSE)

-No permission needed for use/distribution of my assets.
-Credit me is all you need.
+No permission needed for use/distribution/modification of my assets.
+You are not required to credit me if you use my assets.